mecid/mecid.github.io/_posts/2021-09-01-the-power-of-accessibility-representation-view-modifier-in-swiftui.md

 Here we use the new *Canvas* view for custom drawing. *Canvas* view doesn't support accessibility out of the box.
 Fortunately, we can use the *accessibilityRepresentation* view modifier to generate the accessibility information for our chart.

 The new *accessibilityRepresentation* view modifier drastically simplifies the accessibility support for custom views.
+Remember that accessibility isn't a feature or a "nice to have".
+It's a necessity.
+So let's make your app accessible for everyone.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!